Heatblur-Simulations/f-14-manual/src/systems/nav_com/com/uhf.md

 | **Mode Selector switch**      | GUARD – Main transceiver is energized and shifted to guard frequency of 243.0 MHz permitting transmission and reception.
 In this position, both preset and manual frequency selections are not available.
 MANUAL – Frequency tuning controls are used to tune the main transceiver to any frequency (7,000 available) within the range of the set.
 The frequency selected is displayed in the readout window.
 In this position, PRESET selections are not available.
 PRESET – Used to tune the transceiver to any of 20 preset channels using the PRESET channel selector.
 The selected channel is displayed in the readout window. |
 | **TONE button**               | Depressing button causes a steady tone (1 020 Hz) to be transmitted on the frequency or channel selected.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |

-> **Note:** UHF communication interference with the D/L may cause the TILT light to illuminate and
+> 💡 UHF communication interference with the D/L may cause the TILT light to illuminate and
 > the autopilot ACL or VEC/PCD mode to disengage.
 Data link interference with the UHF radios may
 > cause audible chirping at the D/L message reply rate.
 Although antenna switching is not
 > implemented in DCS, it is still recommended to use a frequency separation greater than 55 MHz, and
 > if necessary along with turning UHF 1 or V/UHF 2 radio OFF to avoid mutual interference between
 > UHF communications.

-> **Note 2:** Transmissions on both UHF 1 and V/UHF 2 radios, while operating on the same frequency,
+> 💡 Transmissions on both UHF 1 and V/UHF 2 radios, while operating on the same frequency,
 > may result in a squeal.
 This feedback is a normal condition caused by RF interaction between the
 > two radios operating on the same frequency in close proximity to each other.